 About the Author

-Thomas C. Gallagher is a Minneapolis Defense Attorney representing people facing marijuana criminal charges.
+Thomas C. Gallagher is a Minnesota Defense Attorney representing people facing marijuana criminal charges.